 Set your Date Range to Last 30 Days

-Last item that needs attention is the report columns.
-Any columns you include here will be available to leverage in Zapier.
+The last item that needs attention is the report columns.
+Any columns you include here will be available in Zapier.
 By default, the visitorID will always be included.
-If your visitorIds are in the form of an email, you’re good to go.
+If your visitorIDs are in the form of an email, you’re good to go.
 If not, make sure you add a column that represents the visitor’s email address.

 When you’re done, click Create Report.